 An increase in clean, affordable water also means an improvement in overall health.
 “The well water has decreased many sicknesses in the village,” Awa tells us.
 Clean water provides a healthier, safer community environment where people have the energy to engage in multiple activities and support their families.

-Starting Business in Gagnick Mack
+Creating Occupations in Gagnick Mack

 With regular access to water, community members in Gagnick Mack can develop a year-round garden which means income-generating opportunities.
 “The cooperative garden has decreased rural migration because we have an activity in our own village so we don’t need to leave our family,” Awa explains.
 She recalls how she and other women in Gagnick Mack had a lack of vegetables during the nine-month dry season.
 “We used to buy vegetables in the weekly Guinguineo market over seven kilometers away.
 Because the market is far away, we couldn’t eat vegetables frequently.”
 She adds, “Since we started growing vegetables in the village, many people come to buy the vegetables, so we are supporting people outside of our community too.”
 Not only are women creating food security and generating income in their village, but they are also helping neighboring communities too.